-With regard to the automobile excess of loss line of business, the calendar year results generated a 76% combined ratio.
-The excess of loss liability line of business ended the year with a 14% combined ratio, continuing the positive trend in loss experience that we have seen during the last few years.
-Both the automobile and liability results were positively impacted by the release of reserves for prior accident years.
+With regard to the casualty excess of loss lines of business, the calendar year results for automobile generated an 46.4% combined ratio, while liability excess of loss ended the year with a 28.6% combined ratio.
+Both the automobile and liability excess of loss results were significantly impacted by the release of reserves from prior loss years and continue to reflect the positive trend in loss experience that we have seen during the last few years.